-For SMB product suppliers, this means modernizing systems to enable streamlined, seamless experiences that start with a customer’s online purchase and move to your fulfillment area (warehouse or 3PL provider) to kick off the fulfillment processes.
-By adopting a strategy that incorporates ecommerce with ERP and the warehouse (generally via EDI) your business increases order fulfillment by avoiding manual intervention throughout the process.
+For SMB product suppliers, this means modernising systems to enable streamlined, seamless experiences that start with a customer’s online purchase and move to your fulfilment area (warehouse or 3PL provider) to kick off the fulfilment processes.
+By adopting a strategy that incorporates ecommerce with ERP and the warehouse (generally via EDI) your business increases order fulfilment by avoiding manual intervention throughout the process.

 Don’t sell something you don’t have – customers dislike finding a product they want only to discover it’s out of stock.
 Customers, particularly B2B customers, are demanding real-time reporting of which products you have in stock.

 Once again, an ERP system integrated with your ecommerce system will help; automated stock and purchasing replenishment functionalities in modern systems ensure the right products and quantities are available, reducing stock outs and inventory costs.
 Advanced inventory management offers visibility and control over stock levels while highly-accurate forecasting anticipates customer demand patterns.

 It works this way: orders placed on an ecommerce website automatically launch ERP functions.
 An ecommerce order appears automatically in ERP (via EDI) as a sales order.
 If your ERP system connects to your warehouse, the ERP communicates item availability to the ecommerce site in real time, allowing (or not) orders based on inventory levels, so no one can order out-of-stock items.